sahil-deo/UCloud-SFML/README.md

-# UCloud: A Lightweight Home Network Backup Server
+# UCloud: A Lightweight Remote Backup Server

-UCloud is a multithreaded networking application built entirely in C++ using SFML sockets.
-Designed as a home network backup server, UCloud allows multiple clients to connect to a central server to upload files and folders seamlessly.
+UCloud is a multithreaded remote backup client-server application built entirely in C++ using SFML sockets.
+Designed as a remote / home network backup server, UCloud allows multiple clients to connect to a central server to upload files and folders seamlessly.

 ## Features
 - **Client-Server Architecture**: A single main server can manage multiple simultaneous client connections.